 - To further increase efficiency and sustainable energy, WEB Aruba closed an agreement with Windpark Vader Piet NV in 2009 to exclusively buy energy generated by the wind turbine park.
 Increased efficiency and less fuel usage is the result of this project which consists of 10 wind turbines with a capacity of 3 megawatts (MW) each, for a total capacity of 30 megawatt.
 Considering variables like wind intensity and velocity, it has been calculated that the park can generate an average of 18 MW per day.

-- In 2013 the Government of Aruba approved the construction of a second wind turbine park on the north coast of Aruba, at Urirama.
+- In 2013 the Government of Aruba approved the construction of a second wind turbine park.
 Since 2009, 12% to 14% of Aruba’s energy production has been provided by the wind park at Vader Piet.
-The installation of the new wind park at Urirama could increase this share to 24 – 30%.
+The installation of a new wind park could increase this share to 24 – 30%.

 Click to view our video.